-Social support has buffering role on poor diet behaviors, study showsDecember 7th, 2012 in Health /
+Social support has buffering role on poor diet behaviors, study showsDecember 7th, 2012 by April Reese Sorrow in Health /

 Older African Americans who are dissatisfied with their lives tend to choose diets high in fat and low in fruits and vegetables.
 They can improve their health-and eating habits-through social support, according to new research from the University of Georgia.